CouncilofLorien/counciloflorien.github.io/docs/cards/W/words-of-power-and-terror.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Modify the prowesses of all characters in a company attacked by a Nazgul by -1 until the end of turn.
-Can not be duplicated on a given company. <br>_“‘Then the Black Captain rose...and cried aloud...words of power and terror to rend both heart and stone.’”_ ***---LotRV***
+Can not be duplicated on a given company. <br>_“‘Then the Black Captain rose...and cried aloud...words of power and terror to rend both heart and stone.’”_ ***---&NoBreak;LotRV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>